Warriors (novel series): Series plot summaries

-Warriors: The Prophecies Begin
+Warriors: The Prophecies Begin (2003–2004)

 The original Warriors series consists of six books: Into the Wild (21 January 2003), Fire and Ice (27 May 2003), Forest of Secrets (14 October 2003), Rising Storm (6 January 2004), A Dangerous Path (1 June 2004), and The Darkest Hour (5 October 2004).
-The series was subtitled The Prophecies Begin for its re-release with new covers in 2015.
+The series was subtitled The Prophecies Begin for the 2015 reprint.
 The series details the experiences of a housecat named Rusty who ventures into the forest and is invited to join ThunderClan, one of four groups of wild cats in the forest.
 Throughout the series, he rises through the Clan hierarchy while attempting to uncover and later stop the treachery of his Clanmate and deputy Tigerclaw, who intends initially to usurp ThunderClan's leadership and later plans to take over all the Clans.